alexf13e/fractal-flame/README.md

 * Randomise [value] - randomises this value for each variation in the list.
 Useful for searching for nice shapes and colour schemes and forming a gambling addiction.
 * Add variation - adds a variation with default settings.
 * Variation - this is the main characteristic of the shape which will be formed, and refers to the list found here: https://flam3.com/flame_draves.pdf#page=16.
 * Colour - the colour associated with the variation.
 May look different in the image due to colour processing settings.
+The colours are randomised and blended in the Oklab colour space.
 * Weight - affects the probability of this variation being chosen by a sample point.
 The chance of a variation being chosen is its weight divided by the sum of all weights.
 E.g. two variations with a weight of 1 will each have a 1/2 chance to be chosen, weights of 0.5 and 1 have 1/3 and 2/3 respectively.
 * Rotation, translation and scale - transforms points after applying the variation function (i.e. post-transform) every time that variation is used.
   * Rotation and scale use the translation position as the centre.